 Shinning Gum Eucalyptus nitens

 Under ideal conditions this very tall tree is able to reach more than 80m in height.
-It prefers mountainous areas with high rainfall totals on the Great Dividing Range (Picture 1).
+It prefers mountainous areas with high rainfall totals along the Great Dividing Range (Picture 1).
 Bark except for a short stocking at the base is smooth in texture and shades of grey in colour.
 It sheds in long narrow strips which often decorate the upper branches (2).
 Groups of up to 7 separate flower buds are borne on a common stalk (peduncle) up to 12 mm in length (3).
 The fruit is barrel shaped and relatively small at only 5 to 6 mm in length.
 It features mostly 3 valves with pointed tips reaching rim level or slightly above (4).
 The simple leaves (adult) with an alternate arrangement are; up to 30 cm long with entire margins, narrow lanceolate in shape, firm and leathery, hairless, glossy when fresh and mid green in colour on both surfaces (concolorous).
 Leaf apex very gradually narrows into a fine tip, base shape is cuneate.
-Distribution: VIC & NSW.
+Distribution: Vic, & NSW.

 Snow Gum Eucalyptus pauciflora Other names: Cabbage Gum, White Sally

 Depending on location the Snow Gum can be a stunted shrub in alpine terrain or under more favourable conditions a medium sized tree.
 There are 4 recognised subspecies; Eucalyptus pauciflora ssp. pauciflora (shown), ssp. niphophila, ssp. lacrimans and ssp. debeuzevillei (Picture 1).
 Fresh bark is smooth in texture and colours range from white to dark grey with pink and yellow hues.
 Bark is shed in irregular patches or in short broad strips (2).
 Flower buds are club-shaped (clavate) and measure up to 1cm in length.
 A maximum of 15 buds are borne on a common stalk (peduncle) reaching 15 mm in length, pedicels are not present or only very short (3).
 The shape of the fruit is varied from cup-shaped (cupular) to more upside down cone-shaped (obconical).
 It measures up to 15 mm in length with mostly 3 rounded valves reaching the height of the broad rim (4).
 Simple leaves with an alternate arrangement are; up to 16 cm long, lance-shaped, straight or slightly curved, glossy, dark green on both surfaces, strong and leathery in texture.
 Longitudinal veins are obvious (5).
-Distribution: TAS, SA, VIC, NSW and south-eastern QLD.
+Distribution: Tas, SA, Vic, NSW and south-eastern Qld.

-Spotted Gum Eucalyptus maculata
+Spotted Gum Corymbia maculata

-The distinctive bark is one of the first identification feature of the Spotted Gum Eucalyptus maculata.
+The distinctive bark is one of the first identification feature of the Spotted Gum Corymbia maculata.
 Under favourable conditions this tall tree species can reach 45m or more in height.
 Its habitat ranges from close proximity to the coast to open forests along the ranges (Picture 1).
 The very smooth bark covers the whole tree (no rough stocking) and is various tones of grey in colour, relating to the maturity of bark after shedding in irregular rounded plates (2).
 Ovoid shaped flower buds are up to 1cm in length (3).
 The fruit shown is in its' early development stage, still green in colour turning brown and woody with age.
 It measures up to 15 mm in length with deeply sunken valves and a thick rim (4).
-Alternate simple adult leaves are: up to 20 cm long with entire margins, lanceolate in shape (image is showing intermediate leaves which are slightly broader), grey green on top and similar coloured below, firm and leathery in texture.
+Alternate simple adult leaves are: up to 21 cm long with entire margins, lanceolate in shape (image is showing intermediate leaves which are slightly broader), grey green on top and similar coloured below, firm and leathery in texture.
 Apex is gradually tapering into a fine point (5).
 Distribution: NSW south coast to NSW mid-north coast.
-Similar in appearance to E. citriodora, but leaves of this species are not lemon-scented.
+Similar in appearance to C. citriodora, but leaves of this species are not lemon-scented.